cloudmesh-community/sp19-222-90/project-report/report.md

 :wave: I want to see the equations for knn...i can help you with the math syntax if you tell me what they are.

 :question: Is the KNN section better now, any tips for rest of paper?
+Please leave any and all comments

 | Andrew Gotts, Ethan Japundza, Brian Schwantes
 | adgotts@iu.edu, ejapundz@iu.edu, bschwant@iu.edu